[an error occurred while processing this directive]

 scmRTOS

 scmRTOS is a free tiny preemptive Real-Time Operating System intended for use with Single-Chip Microcontrollers.
 It is developed by an active community.
-Unlike the other RTOSes in this list, scmRTOS is not written in C, but in a subset of C++.
+Unlike most other RTOSes in this list, scmRTOS is not written in C, but in a subset of C++.

 StateOS